trankimtung/aws-llmops-workshop/.docs/00-getting-started.md

 ![](img/cf-iam-capability.png)

-Alternatively, You can run the following command in your terminal.
+Alternatively, you can run the following command in your terminal.
 Before executing this command, ensure your AWS credentials are properly configured.

 ```shell
 aws cloudformation create-stack --stack-name LLMOps-Workshop --capabilities CAPABILITY_IAM --template-body file://getting-started.yml